On this episode of the Bam Creative Show, we talked Instagram marketing tips.

 Tips for Instagram advertising:

-- Aim to provide value, even through an ad.
-Amusement is an excellent way to capture attention
+- Aim to provide value, even though an ad.
+Amusement is an excellent way to capture the attention

 - Video ads are always good - just make sure you have words or subtitles on the video so that your message is coming across with the sound off